 To give you the most accurate and up-to-date information, our team of recruiters and organizational psychologists has researched the recruitment process and tools used by KPMG to select candidates for graduate and professional jobs.

 We give you guidance, recommendations and assessment tests and tools for each step.
 Keep in mind that KPMG may adapt their processes or tools to specific locations or jobs.

-This article is your 2021 Definitive Guide to passing the KPMG’s aptitude tests, KPMG interviews and Assessment Center.
+This article is your 2021 Definitive Guide to passing the KPMG’s online aptitude assessment tests, KPMG interviews and Assessment Center.

-Use our research to learn how to prepare for the KPMG assessment.
+Use our research to learn how to prepare for the KPMG online assessment.

 We wish you the best of luck!

 KPMG Online job application is your first opportunity to make a good impression and stand out from the competition.